taiatiniyara/totolaw/docs/multi-tenant-rbac.md

 ```

 **Features:**
-- Users can have multiple roles per organization
+- Users can have multiple roles per organisation
 - Roles can be scoped (e.g., Judge only for Criminal Division)
 - Support for temporary role assignments
 - Full audit trail